 You can go to Paris for beauty school, and the Philippines for lunch.
-You can find your dream Diwali dress and a 200lb Ganesh statue on one block, then put your feet up at a kitsch Irish pub.
+You can find your dream Diwali dress and a 200lb Ganesh statue on one block, then put your feet up at one of the best Chinese food emporiums in the world.
 The glory of New York has always been its diversity, but nowhere is it as dizzyingly, colourfully concentrated as it is beneath the belly of the line 7 train in Queens, which locals have crowned “the International Express.”
 It’ll take you from Grand Central to just about anywhere in the world (in a matter of speaking); the enclaves of these rich cultures have stood their grounds since the early 1900s amidst a rapidly changing city.
 We hopped aboard the Express for ourselves, and whipped up a little itinerary of places you can’t miss…

 First things first: you’ll be riding the 7 Flushing Local train.
 Hop off at 46 St-Bliss Station in the aptly named neighbourhood of Sunnyside to start your exploring.

 Be sure not to miss the station’s stained glass windows by Korean artist Yumi Heo, called “Q is For Queens”, installed in 1999:

 As you walk along Queens Blvd towards Roosevelt Ave., you’ll notice that the scale of things is a little different over here.
 The houses are low-slung, often 100-yr-old cottages sandwiched between your usual string of bodegas, questionable bail bond stores, and coffee shops.